 Mentors view multiple resumes for each position and this page of the application, along with pages 3 and 4, provide you with the opportunity to distinguish yourself as an applicant as well as showcase your writing skills.
-In responding to the questions on this page, please remember the General Best Practices mentioned earlier!
+In responding to the questions on this page, please follow the general application requirements mentioned earlier.

 Focus/Personal Statement Questions Suggestions:

 - What strengths do you bring to an industry or science research Fellowship?

 - Your response to this question provides you with the opportunity to highlight and summarize your strengths!
 Please do not undersell yourself.
 Please do summarize your skills that you feel would best transfer to an industry/science research project.

 - The skills/strengths that you include could have been gained through teaching, volunteer experience, other careers, etc. To strengthen your response, provide a few examples of how you have used these strengths in the past.

 - Visit Sample Projects to get a sense of the types of projects that have been offered.
 Be sure to highlight your skills/experience that would be relevant to these and other types of projects.

 - As a teacher, you have plenty of strengths that are needed in industry.
 Listed below are just a few to aid in the brainstorming process.